Webhikers-Docs/wp-api-doc/README.md

 This is a short documentation how to fetch data from `WordPress` sites of our clients into `Nuxt.js` or `Vue.js` projects.

+## Required Tasks

+1. Please fill all pages with the dynamic content from the server
+2. Please fill all posts and single posts with dynamic content from the server
+3. Please add meta data from the server to each page and every post.

 ## Making Requests

 When fetching data from the `WordPress REST API`, we need to convert HTML entities like Ä, Ö, Ü and other special charakters.